rafael-ravena/recalling-VBnet-webforms/README.md

 - **Description**: Converts numeric amounts into their literal string representations.
 - **Example**: Convert `2523.04` to `"Two thousand five hundred twenty-three and 04/100 dollars"`.
 - **Logic**:
-  - The backend uses recursion to break down the number into its thousands multiples factor (thousands, millions, billions, etc.).
+  - The backend uses recursion to break down the number into its multiples of thousands (thousands, millions, billions, etc.).
-  - Each "thousand part" block behaves the same way internally.
+  - Each 'thousand-part' block behaves the same way semantically.
   - External resources are used to map numbers to their literal equivalents
-    - Creates an oportunity to internationalize and localize literal languages.
+    - Creates an oportunity to implement for different languages.
     - Unless it's Latin, French or Danish... then we'd be doomed.
 - **Page**: [`~/WebApp/Pages/Literals.aspx`](./WebApp/Pages/Literals.aspx)